 But What If I'm in Debt?
 Shouldn't I Pay That Off First?

 My short answer: build up your emergency fund, first.
 If you can’t do 6-9 months, try getting to three months and then tackle the debt.
+I used to say just having $1,000 rainy day fund saved while paying off debt was fine, but after the pandemic, I no longer believe this.

 Debt is super expensive, especially if you have a lot of it.
 The fact that it costs you so much money is why many recommend paying off debt as fast as you can, even to the detriment of your savings.
 The reason I argue for an emergency fund first, even before massive debt payoff, is because life is so unpredictable.

 For example, say you just finished paying off thousands of dollars in credit card debt – but then your car breaks down or you lose your job unexpectedly as soon as you made that last payment.
-The joy you felt at being debt free would be fleeting without your emergency and/or rainy fund.
+The joy you felt at being debt-free would be fleeting without your emergency and/or rainy fund.

 The TL:DR: The only way to get off the hamster wheel of debt-payoff-debt is to have an e-fund.